-BofA Finance LLC \$15,450,000 Trigger Callable Yield Notes
+BofA Finance LLC \$---- Trigger Callable Yield Notes

-Linked to the Least Performing of the iShares S&P 500 Value ETF and the Invesco QQQ Trus M, Series 1 Due August 14, 2023 Fully and Unconditionally Guaranteed by Bank of America Corporation
+Linked to the Least Performing of the Invesco S&P 50® Equal Weight ETF and the Invesco QQQ TrustSM, Series 1 Due June 11, 2025 Fully and Unconditionally Guaranteed by Bank of America Corporation Investment Description

-Investment Description

-The Trigger Callable Yield Notes linked to the Least Performing of the iShare \$\script{S} & \$P\$ 500 Value ETF and the Invesco QQQ Trus\$\script{M}\$, Series 1 (each, an "Underlying") due August 14, 2023 (the "Notes") are senior unsecured obligations issued by BofA Finance LLC ("BofA Finance" or the "issuer"), a direct, wholly-owned subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
+The Trigger Callable Yield Notes linked to the Least Performing of the Invesco S&P 50 Equal Weight ETF and the Invesco QQQ Truss, Series 1 (each, an "Underlying") due June 11, 2025 (the "Notes") are senior unsecured obligations issued by Bof A Finance LLC ("Bof A Finance" or the "issuer"), a consolidated finance subsidiary of Bank of America Corporation ("BAC" or the "Guarantor"), which are fully and unconditionally guaranteed by the Guarantor.
 The Notes will pay a Coupon Payment, regardless of the performance of the Least Performing Underlying, on each monthly Coupon Payment Date.
-Beginning in August 2022, on any Call Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount plus the Coupon Payment otherwise due on such Call Date, and no further amounts will be owed to you.
-If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus the final Coupon Payment, you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the closing price of the Least Performing Underlying from the Strike Date to the Final Observation Date.
+Beginning in June 2024, on any Call Date, the issuer may, in its sole discretion, call the Notes in whole, but not in part, and pay you the Stated Principal Amount plus the Coupon Payment otherwise due on such Call Date, and no further amounts will be owed to you.
+If the Notes have not previously been called, at maturity, the amount you receive will depend on the Final Value of the Least Performing Underlying on the Final Observation Date.
+If the Final Value of the Least Performing Underlying on the Final Observation Date is greater than or equal to its Downside Threshold, you will receive the Stated Principal Amount at maturity (plus the final Coupon Payment).
+However, if the Notes have not been called prior to maturity and the Final Value of the Least Performing Underlying on the Final Observation Date is less than its Downside Threshold, although you will receive the final Coupon Payment, you will receive less than the Stated Principal Amount at maturity, resulting in a loss that is proportionate to the decline in the closing price of the Least Performing Underlying from the Trade Date to the Final Observation Date, up to a 100% loss of your investment.
+The "Least Performing Underlying" is the Underlying with the lowest Underlying Return from the Trade Date to the Final Observation Date.
 Investing in the Notes involves significant risks.
 You may lose a substantial portion or all of your initial investment.
-The "Least Performance of the Other Underlying, You will not benefit in any way from the performance of the other Underlying.
+The payment at maturity on the Notes will be based on the performance of the Least Performing Underlying.
+You will not benefit in any way from the performance of the other Underlying.
 You will therefore be adversely affected if either Underlying performs poorly, regardless of the performance of the other Underlying.
-You will not receive dividends or other distributions paid on any shares or units of the Underlying sor stocks including any repayment of the Stated Principal Amount, is subject to the creditivorthiness of BofA Finance and the Guarantor an
+You will not receive dividends or other distributions paid on any shares or units of the Underlyings or stocks included in the Underlyings or participate in any appreciation of either Underlying.
+The contingent repayment of the Stated Principal Amount applies only if you hold the Notes to maturity or earlier call by the issuer.
+Any payment on the Notes, including any repayment of the Stated Principal Amount, is subject to the creditworthiness of BofA Finance and the Guarantor and is not, either directly or indirectly, an obligation of any third party.